Records: Trump Allies Behind Rally That Ignited Capitol Riot

 Tim Unes, the founder and president of Event Strategies, was the “stage manager” for the Jan.
 6 rally, according to the permit paperwork.
 Unes has longstanding ties to Trump, a connection he highlights on his company’s website.
 Trump’s presidential campaign paid Event Strategies $1.3 million in 2020 for “audio visual services,” according to the campaign finance records.
 The company declined to comment for this story.

-Associated Press researcher Rhonda Shafner and Associated Press writer Zeke Miller contributed to this report.
+Associated Press researcher Rhonda Shafner in New York and Associated Press writer Zeke Miller contributed to this report.